NICMx/Jool/README.md

 This branch contains the source files of Jool's site and documentation.

 Github automatically compiles this, and it's available at https://nicmx.github.io/Jool.
-Unfortunately, Github is not yet available from IPv6, so a slightly less often updated fallback exists at https://www.jool.mx.
+We're also mirroring it at https://www.jool.mx.

 You can compile the documentation yourself by running [Jekyll](http://jekyllrb.com/) right here.